 - World Education Services (WES) evaluations of any coursework taken outside of the United States or Canada

 - English language proficiency exam results (TOEFL or IELTS) for all applicants whose native language is not English and who did not receive the equivalent of a US bachelor’s degree at an institution where English is the primary language of instruction

-- One comprehensive, 600-word essay and two 300-word short answer essays to prompts provided in the online application
+- One comprehensive, 600-word essay and six 300-word short answer essays to prompts provided in the online application

 If required to submit a GRE result, please order the test result to be sent using YSN’s GRE code of 3998.
 The official test results must be received by the application deadline for your application to be considered complete.